jw/stilus/docs/index.rst

 ----

-If you are looking for information on a specific function, class, or method, this part of the documentation is for you.  (c) requests ;-)
+If you are looking for information on a specific function, class, or method, this part of the documentation is for you.

 .. toctree::
    :maxdepth: 1

-   code.rst
+   code/lexer_and_parser.rst
+   code/nodes.rst
+   code/cli.rst
+   code/visitors.rst

 Indices and tables
 ==================